4 Minutes

 Plus it’s naturally gluten-free if you’re using pure oats, like our whole grain oats.
 And it’s thicker than most other plant-based milks, so it often tastes much creamier.

-Related recipe: Oat Pulp Pancakes
+Related recipe: Coconoat Pulp Pancakes

 Oat milk is naturally gluten-free.
 It’s made from oats, which contain no gluten.
 However, oats may be contaminated with gluten in production.
 If you want or need completely gluten-free oat milk, purchase certified gluten-free oats.

 Oat milk tends to vary slightly calorie-wise, depending on the oats used.
 But regular oat milk has roughly 66 calories per 1 cup serving.
-There may also be some calories added if you include a sweetener of some kind of oil, as we do, for texture.
+There may also be some calories added if you include a sweetener of some kind or oil, as we do, for texture.

 No – oat milk is not paleo.
 The paleo diet does not allow for grains, and oats are a grain.